-In this work, TFC forward osmosis membranes were prepared on PSU substrate (17wt %) as a support layer via IP reaction between MPD and TMC to form a polyamide selective layer.
-The effect of MPD and TMC reaction times was investigated.
-The best results were found to be at 5 min for MPD and 1 min for TMC reaction times.
-These results gave the best performance of FO membranes in terms of water flux and salt rejection.
-Increasing MPD exposure time leads to increasing the active sites on the PSU layer.
-By changing the TMC reaction time, it is possible to control how dense the polyamide layer and, consequently, the amount of water and salt that passes through the membrane.
-Also, the effect of adding an amine salt (CSA-TEA) on the performance of FO membranes was demonstrated.
-The result showed that moderate improvement in water flux was achieved.
-Finally, this study can be considered as a useful guide for researchers and workers in the field of preparing TFC forward osmosis.
+the TMC reaction time, it is possible to control the denseness of the polyamide layer and, consequently, the amount of water and salt that passes through the membrane.
+Also, the effect of the addition of an amine salt (CSA-TEA) on the performance of FO membranes was demonstrated.
+The result showed that a moderate improvement in water flux was achieved.
+Finally, this study can be considered as a useful guide for researchers and workers in the field of preparing TFC FO.
 Future research can focus on investigating other additives to the MPD and TMC solutions.
-Also, studying the effect of changing MPD and TMC concentrations in preparing TFC-FO is highly recommended for future works.
+Also, studying the effect of changing MPD and TMC concentrations in preparing TFC FO is highly recommended for future works.
+Data availability.

-Data availability

 No data sets were used in this article.